 How Does it Work?

-An intraoral approach allows the removal of what is typically a teaspoon of buccal fat through a small incision hidden adjacent to the area near the top 2nd molar tooth.
+An intraoral (occurring within the mouth) approach allows the removal of what is typically a teaspoon of buccal fat through a small incision hidden adjacent to the area near the top 2nd molar tooth.
 This may not seem like much excess buccal fat, but in the face, it is sufficient enough to contour the mid cheeks.
 Buccal fat removal in Manhattan is an outpatient procedure that takes no more than an hour to perform.

 In selected patients, facial fat reduction is one of the best ways to lessen the baby face look that detracts from one’s appearance.
 Dr. Antell’s comfort with buccal fat removal stems from the fact that he has both a dental and medical degree.
 This gives him familiarity with the anatomy of the mouth area like the buccal fat pad that many other doctors lack.

 Are There Any Risks?

 Risks and potential complications are attendant to all surgeries.
 However, the complication rate with cheek fat reduction is very low.
 It is important to rinse your mouth after every meal following buccal fat removal for up to a week or more to prevent food from trapping on or near the incision.
 We also recommend that one avoids eating hard foods, such as apples or nuts to prevent disruption of the tiny incision line from your buccal fat surgery.

 No visible scars are made, as the incisions are made inside the mouth.
 The intraoral incision is made near the upper molars on the incision of each cheek, fully concealed from view.

 Buccal fat removal is a quick procedure that concludes within an hour in a single session.